-- 1. Start up the personal computer. - Stop all applications being executed on the computer (recommended). - 3.
-Insert the CD that came with the instrument (Application Software for 3554) into the computer's CD-ROM drive.
+- 1. Start up the personal computer. - Stop all applications being executed on the computer (recommended). - Insert the CD that came with the instrument (Application Software for 3554) into the computer's CD-ROM drive.

-Once the computer has detected the CD, the [install] screen will be displayed on the computer's screen.
+CD, the [install] screen will be displayed on the computer's screen.